By Khara Jabola-Carolus

 Systemic sexism and racism leaves women in Hawaii poorly equipped to survive the recession brought on, in large part, by COVID-19.
 Women’s current situation would likely have been unthinkable to women in Hawaii just three or four generations ago.
 Women were among the great rulers of pre-colonial Hawaii and were not considered categorically lower than men as a group.
 Immediately prior to the American-backed coup, Hawaii was helmed by a woman, and Hui Aloha ‘Aina o Na Wahine, an 11,000 member strong women’s political association, was instrumental to the Queen’s efforts against the illegal overthrow of the independent nation-state.
 With American colonization, women lost respect and power as a group.
 As a result, they are the worst impacted by the COVID-19 sequelae.

 Positively and powerfully, memories of women’s recent freedom were passed down to women organizing in today’s Hawaii.
-These feminist memories provided the foundation for Building Bridges Not Backs: A Feminist Economic Recovery Plan for COVID-19, the first government proposal in the United States to explicitly counteract systemic sexism.
+These feminist memories provided the foundation for Building Bridges Not Standing on Backs: A Feminist Economic Recovery Plan for COVID-19, the first government proposal in the United States to explicitly counteract systemic sexism.
 Women’s history shows that the future articulated in the feminist economic recovery plan is realistic and possible.
 If it already existed, then it cannot be utopian.

 The feminist economic recovery plan was organized by the Hawaii State Commission on the Status of Women, a statewide government agency that bears distinction as the first women’s commission in the United States.
 At the immediate outset of the pandemic, the Commission convened a special taskforce of women activists, social service providers, grassroots organizers, academics, and government workers committed to feminist principles as defined by women representing the disempowered billions.
 The taskforce, dubbed the Feminist COVID-19 Response Team, initially began work to monitor and address the ground-level impact of COVID-19 on women throughout the archipelago, with special attention to high risk groups such as incarcerated, sexually exploited, indigenous, and undocumented women.
 The plan was written in a collaborative process by this group.